Kerecis to Present Results of Omega3 Rich Fish Skin Wound Treatment at the Desert Foot Conference in Phoenix

 According to the American Diabetes Association, more than 50,000 Americans undergo an amputation due to diabetes each year.
 Fully 30 to 50 percent of amputees will undergo another amputation within one to three years.
 The Wound Reach Foundation reported that diabetes-related amputations in the U.S. cost approximately $3 billion per year and that another $9 billion is spent on diabetic foot ulcer treatment.

-“Our research indicates that our technology can help wounds improve, which could lower the number of amputations nationwide,” said G. Fertram Sigurjonsson, CEO of Kerecis.
+“Our research indicates that our technology can help wounds improve, which could lower the number of amputations nationwide,” said Fertram Sigurjonsson, founder and CEO of Kerecis.
 “The studies we will present at Desert Foot reflect the fact that this treatment is particularly appropriate for the diabetic population,” he added.